***If you suspect a vulnerable adult is being Abused, Exploited, Neglected or Self Neglecting call: 208-233-4032.

 —Congregate Meals are served in group settings, most often at senior centers, but also occasionally at meal sites located in churches or schools.

 —Home-Delivered Meals are delivered to eligible individuals who are homebound due to frailty or illness, or who, for some other reason are unable to prepare a nutritious meal for themselves.

-▶ Information about congregate meals and home delivered meals in the seven counties we serve can be found here: Area V Nutrition Providers
+Information about congregate meals and home delivered meals in the seven counties we serve can be found here: Nutrition Providers Contact List

 The Transportation program provides transport for Idaho seniors with health or functional limitations which curtail their ability to drive.
 The program provides transportation for:

 The Area Agency on Aging provides, coordinates and funds numerous community and in-home services for aging adults including: homemaker services, family caregiver respite, information and assistance, home delivered meals, senior center meals, long term care volunteers, adult protection services and veteran directed services.

 Just as the communities of southeast Idaho turn to the Area Agency on Aging to help those most in need, the Area Agency on Aging relies on these communities and its members for support.
 There are several alternatives in giving that will ensure continued services offered by our agency for families and individuals facing or experiencing the need for assistance.